 The Office of Advocacy of the U.S. Small Business Administration is the independent voice for small business within the federal government, the watchdog of the Regulatory Flexibility Act, and a source of small business statistics and research.
 Advocacy advances the views and concerns of small business before Congress, the White House, federal agencies, federal courts, and state policymakers.

 Advocacy was created by Congress in 1976 to be the independent voice for small business within the federal government.
 The office is led by the Chief Counsel for Advocacy, who is appointed by the President and confirmed by the U.S. Senate.
 The office relies on economic research, policy analysis, and small business outreach to identify issues of small business concern.
-Twelve regional and national advocates around the country and an independent office in Washington, D.C., support the Chief Counsel’s efforts.
+Ten regional advocates around the country and an independent office in Washington, D.C., support the Chief Counsel’s efforts.

 The office’s publications include “Small Business Profiles for the States and Territories,” “Frequently Asked Questions about Small Business,” and research studies on small business finance, demographics, income, and other topics.
 The office also commissions detailed data on small business from the U.S. Census Bureau.

-The office has regional advocates in each of the 10 federal regions plus a national rural affairs advocate and a manufacturing and technology advocate.
+The office has regional advocates in each of the 10 federal regions.
 These individuals interact with small businesses, state and local governments, chambers of commerce, and many other groups.
 Their outreach is a critical part of Advocacy’s effective representation of small business viewpoints.